danielbodnar/awesome-stars/BY-LANG.md

 ## Go

+- [zix99/rare](https://github.com/zix99/rare) - Realtime regex-extraction and aggregation into common CLI formats such as histograms, bar graphs, numerical summaries, tables, and more!
 - [LinuxSuRen/yaml-readme](https://github.com/LinuxSuRen/yaml-readme) - A helper to generate the READE file automatically from YAML-based metadata files.
 - [danielgtaylor/huma](https://github.com/danielgtaylor/huma) - Huma REST/HTTP API Framework for Golang with OpenAPI 3
 - [danielgtaylor/restish](https://github.com/danielgtaylor/restish) - Restish is a CLI for interacting with REST-ish HTTP APIs with some nice features built-in